BackMarket/jigi-cli/README.md

-Jira and Github CLI tool
+Jira and GitHub CLI tool
 ========================